 29 Outdoor Winter Fun Ideas for Greater Lansing Families

-Hat – Check, Coat – check, gloves – check, fun – CHECK!
-There’s so much to do outdoors with kids during the Winter in Michigan, and we’ve got 29+ things right here in Lansing!
+Hat – Check.
+Coat – check.
+Gloves – check.
+Fun – CHECK!
+There’s so much to do outdoors with kids during the winter in Michigan and we’ve got more than 29 things right here in Lansing!

 Many of our fun winter options include outdoor activities.
 Let’s celebrate our cold months by enjoying some of the best parts: snow and those shivery temps.
-The warm cocoa, rosie cheeks, and worn out kids after all the playing are icing on the “winter cake-o’-fun”!
+The warm cocoa, rosy cheeks and worn out kids after all the playing are icing on the “winter cake-o’-fun”!

-Here’s our list of 29 Ideas to do Outdoor this Winter in Lansing:
+Here’s our list of 29 ideas to do outdoors this winter in Lansing:

-Fun Activities Around Lansing to Enjoy During Winter Season:
+Fun Activities Around Lansing to Enjoy During the Winter Season:

-Tube down the snow hill or snowboard at Hawk Island, and use their lift to get back up the hill.
-Walk or hike the beautiful Riverwalk trails.
-A snack bar is also located on site.
+Tube down the snow hill or snowboard at Hawk Island and use their lift to get back up the hill.
+While you’re there, walk or hike the beautiful Riverwalk trails.
+A snack bar is also located on-site.

-Sled at Birchfield Park on their two (one for littles and one for the more daring) sledding hills!
-Cozy up by the two wood burning fire pits, and grab a cup of cocoa in their warming house.
+Sled at Birchfield Park on their two sledding hills.
+(One for littles and one for the more daring.)
+Cozy up by the two wood-burning fire pits and grab a cup of cocoa in their warming house.

 Ski at Mt.
 Brighton.
-It’s so close and a real nice hill to ski!
-All ages love this winter fun location.
+It’s so close and a really nice hill to ski.

 Visit Curwood Castle in Owosso and walk the suspension bridge.

-See the Animals at Potter Park Zoo .
+See the animals at Potter Park Zoo .
 It’s pretty fun visiting the animals at this time of year.
-For many, it’s the seasons they thrive in.
-Plus, there are inside areas to go inside and warm up.
-Monday mornings from 9am – noon are FREE for Ingham county residents!
+For many, it’s the season where they thrive.
+Plus, there are areas to go inside and get warm.
+Monday mornings from 9am – noon are FREE for City of Lansing and Ingham County residents!

-Say hi and feed Horses at the MSU Barns.
-If the winter blues are cathching up to you, this is a great place to gain some serenity and comfort.
-The horses barns are so calming.
-We like to pick up carrots from Fresh Thyme close by for a double fun outing.
+Say hi and feed horses and animals at the MSU Barns.
+If the winter blues are catching up to you, this is a great place to gain some serenity and comfort.
+The horse barns are so calming.
+We like to pick up carrots from nearby Fresh Thyme for a doubly-fun outing.

-Climb to the top of MSU’s Beaumont Tower in a guided tour every Tuesday 12pm – 12:30!
+Climb to the top of MSU’s Beaumont Tower in a guided tour every Tuesday from 12pm – 12:30.
 You may even get to play the Carillon located at the very top!
-This is an inside adventure but it’s on our list because you have to walk to it to go inside.
+This is an inside adventure, but it’s on our list because you have to walk to it to go inside.
 It’s tucked away in the center of a few buildings on MSU’s campus.

-Ice Fish on Park Lake and if it’s not too cold out, play on the amazing three story play structure.
+Ice Fish on Park Lake.
+If it’s not too cold out, play on the amazing three-story play structure.